 Maintain Normal Blood Pressure

-(high blood pressure) is a common cause of chronic kidney disease.
+, also known as high blood pressure, is a common cause of chronic kidney disease.
 See your doctor to find out if you have high blood pressure.
 If you do, take the blood pressure medications your doctor prescribes.

 Lose Excess Weight

 .
 If you’re overweight, speak with your doctor or a dietitian about how to lose weight.

 Control Blood Glucose Levels If You Have Diabetes

 High blood glucose levels make chronic kidney disease worse.
 Simple tests can tell if you have diabetes.
 If you do, take the diabetes medications your doctor prescribes.

 Smoking makes chronic kidney disease worse.
 Ask your doctor for help

 Table salt and dietary protein make chronic kidney disease progress more quickly.
 Phosphorus, a mineral found in some foods, builds up in the blood when the kidneys are not functioning properly.
 Phosphorus can make your bones lose calcium and become weak.
 Chronic kidney disease can also increase the amount of lipids in your blood.
 High lipids can lead to heart attacks and stroke.

 Your doctor may recommend cutting down on salt, protein, dairy products, peas, cola, nuts, and high-fat foods.
 A dietitian can help you select healthy foods for your condition.
 If you lose your appetite due to chronic kidney disease, a dietitian can help you choose tastier foods.

 A common complication of chronic kidney disease is